-An usual Tantric fertility festival, the Ambubachi Mela marks the menstruation period of the Goddess Kamakhya.
+A usual Tantric fertility festival, the Ambubachi Mela marks the menstruation period of the Goddess Kamakhya.
 Her temple is closed for three days while she menstruates and reopens on the fourth day, with a rush of devotees who come to receive bits of cloth that are supposedly soaked with her menstrual fluid.
 It's considered to be extremely auspicious and powerful.
 The festival attracts numerous Tantric sadhus (holy men) from India and abroad.
 Some of them only appear in public during the four days of the festival.
 They perform unique rituals and exercises that are widely photographed.
 The festival is also popular for its rural crafts fair.

 Continue to 13 of 13 below.

-- When: Late June each year.
-See festival listing for dates.
+- When: Late June each year

-- Where: Kamakhya temple, Guwahati, Assam.
+- Where: Kamakhya temple, Guwahati, Assam

 13 of 13